Titewhai Harawira: 1970s to 1990s

 In the 1974 local elections, she stood unsuccessfully for the Auckland City Council on a Labour Party ticket.
 In 1975 following the retirement of Hugh Watt, she was one of twenty-seven candidates who sought Labour Party selection for the Onehunga electorate, but lost to Frank Rogers.

 In 1975 she was one of the organisers of the Māori land march, a hikoi (protest march) from Northland to Wellington to protest against the taking of Māori land.
 On arriving at Parliament she led an occupation of the Parliament grounds for two months, against the wishes of the public leader of the march, Whina Cooper.
 She also criticised then prime minister Robert Muldoon and his National party government for what she described as their "racist attitudes", particularly towards young Māori.
 In 1979 she was part of a small group which formed the Waitangi Action Committee to shut down Waitangi Day celebrations until the Treaty of Waitangi was honoured.
 Eva Rickard and Harawira led a hikoi at Waitangi in 1984.

 In the late 1980s, she established the Whare Paia mental health unit for Māori at Carrington Hospital; in 1989, she was jailed for nine months for assaulting a patient, with four other staff members also convicted, including her daughter and son.
-Harawira claimed that that the victim had sexually assaulted a staff member; however, the sentencing judge called the attacks "an arrogant and frightening abuse of authority and power", and noted that Harawira should have used her authority to prevent the assault.
+Harawira claimed that the victim had sexually assaulted a staff member; however, the sentencing judge called the attacks "an arrogant and frightening abuse of authority and power", and noted that Harawira should have used her authority to prevent the assault.
 News website Stuff noted that this incident overshadowed her "lauded work with Māori health initiatives".
 As a consequence of her conviction, she was unable to stand for election to the Auckland Area Health Board in 1989 as planned, and her nomination to be on the Māori advisory committee to Auckland City Council in 1995 was rejected.

 In 1990 Harawira went to the Netherlands to ask the Dutch government to take back the name "New Zealand" so that the original Māori name of "Aotearoa" could be used for the country instead.